d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/distributions.md

 d2l.plt.show()
 ```

 One thing to note: compared to the Poisson case, we are now dividing by the standard deviation which means that we are squeezing the possible outcomes into smaller and smaller areas.
-This is an indication that our limit will no longer be discrete, but rather a continuous.
+This is an indication that our limit will no longer be discrete, but rather continuous.

 A derivation of what occurs is beyond the scope of this document, but the *central limit theorem* states that as $n \rightarrow \infty$, this will yield the Gaussian Distribution (or sometimes normal distribution).
 More explicitly, for any $a, b$: